 BRODSKY & SMITH SHAREHOLDER UPDATE: Notifying Investors of the Following Investigations: American Equity Investment Life Holding Company (NYSE – AEL), Amedisys, Inc. (Nasdaq – AMED), Sigilon Therapeutics, Inc (Nasdaq – SGTX)

-/EIN News/ -- BALA CYNWYD, Pa., July 20, 2023 (GLOBE NEWSWIRE) -- Brodsky & Smith reminds investors of the following investigations.
+BALA CYNWYD, Pa., July 25, 2023 (GLOBE NEWSWIRE) -- Brodsky & Smith reminds investors of the following investigations.
 If you own shares and wish to discuss the investigation, contact Jason Brodsky (jbrodsky@brodskysmith.com) or Marc Ackerman (mackerman@brodskysmith.com) at 855-576-4847.
 There is no cost or financial obligation to you.

 American Equity Investment Life Holding Company (NYSE – AEL)